matiasmjcs/matiasmjcs/README.md

 # Frontend Developer
-Hello there! 👋 I'm a passionate frontend developer with a strong focus on creating intuitive and visually appealing user interfaces.
+Hello there! 👋 I'm a dedicated frontend developer with a strong focus on creating intuitive and visually appealing user interfaces.
 I have extensive experience in React, Next.js, and Vue.js, along with other frontend technologies.
 In my free time, I enjoy experimenting with WebAssembly (WASM).

 ## Web3 Integration
 In addition to my frontend skills, I also possess knowledge and experience in integrating web3 technologies into applications.
 I am familiar with tools such as Web3.js and Ethers.js, enabling me to interact with Ethereum networks and smart contracts.
 I have worked on decentralized applications (DApps), including implementing DeFi functionalities and ERC20/ERC721 tokens.